Skip to main content

 Cat acting oddly?
 4 signs your cat has diabetes

 Have you noticed that your cat is drinking a lot of water and urinating more?
-Is he having accidents outside the litter box or constantly begging for food and yet seems to be losing weight?
+Is he having accidents outside the litter box or constantly begging for food, yet he seems to be losing weight?
 These could all be signs that your cat has diabetes and should be examined by a veterinarian.

-Feline diabetes, known as diabetes mellitus, is a condition that occurs when a cat’s body cannot produce enough insulin to balance blood sugar or glucose levels.
+Feline diabetes, also known as diabetes mellitus, occurs when a cat’s body cannot produce enough insulin to balance blood sugar or glucose levels.
 Veterinarians say that diabetes in cats is similar to type 2 diabetes in people.
-When left untreated it can lead to long-term health problems and even death.
-Feline diabetes is diagnosed based on symptoms and the result of blood and urine tests.
+When left untreated, it can lead to long-term health problems and even death.
+Feline diabetes is diagnosed based on symptoms and the results of blood and urine tests.
 Diabetic cats will have elevated levels of glucose in their urine and blood.

 Recommended Videos

 According to experts at Banfield Pet Hospital, feline diabetes has become increasingly common, with about 1 in every 100 cats being diagnosed with the disease in their lifetime.
-The disease is most often seen in cats who are obese, on a diet high in carbohydrates, or over 8 years old, and in male cats who are neutered.
+The disease is most often seen in obese cats, those on a diet high in carbohydrates, those over 8 years old, and in neutered male cats.

 How is feline diabetes treated?